 2. No Charting Tools On Standard Chartered Online Trading Account

 Another disadvantage is the lack of charting tools on Standard Chartered Online Equities Trading Account.
 Obviously, there is a cost to providing such services, and as a low-cost service provider, Standard Chartered brokerage has removed these fanciful charts.
 It is no different from paying a lower fee on a budget airline only to find that your fee does not cover food and entertainment.

 Since Heartland Boy practices value momentum, having charting tools such as moving averages are very important to him.
 To get around the lack of charting tools on Standard Chartered brokerage, he simply uses the free charting tools provided by the other brokerages that he still maintains.
+Other free resources are social investing platforms such as InvestingNote.
 In this manner, he gets to enjoy the best of both worlds!

 3. Standard Chartered Account Is Not linked To SRS Or CPFIS

 Since the shares that you purchase are not deposited into CDP, Standard Chartered Equities Account is obviously not compatible with CPFIS or SRS.
 Therefore, if you have excess money sitting in the CPF or SRS, you would have to open a brokerage account with one of the 3 local banks.
 Yes, Heartland Boy would encourage you to go through this hassle, since he is an advocate of using your SRS for long-term investment and retirement planning.

 Conclusion Of Standard Chartered Brokerage

 Readers can tell that Standard Chartered Brokerage only stands out for one advantage- charging the lowest commission fees in Singapore.
 But this is a reason so strong that it has compelled Heartland Boy to overlook the rest of the disadvantages.
 But do take note that a more pertinent question is how much counterparty risk are you willing to bear for low fees?